 (13)Yet another fire occurred at the West Berkeley Encampment at 2nd street on February 16 2018.

-Also, a stabbing occurred at the Aquatic Park encampment on February 15 2018.
+A stabbing occurred at the Aquatic Park encampment on February 15 2018.

 So within the space of only one month in Berkeley, there were 3 fires at homeless camps and one stabbing at a homeless camp.
+Within two months, there were 3 fires, a stabbing, and a fatality associated with homeless camps in Berkeley.

 REgarding the Oakland camp fire where there was a fatality: